-In this article I will break down a credentials pitch document that I’ve put together for new client proposals into eight sections.
+In this article I will break down a credentials pitch document into eight sections.

-The Credential Pitch template provides an overview of who we are, what we do, our process, fees and how we work – along with relevant case studies and client testimonials.
-This is usually created in an A4 format and sent to the client.
+This Credential Pitch document that I have previously used for new clients provided a detailed overview of who we are, what we do, our process, fees and how we work – along with relevant case studies and client testimonials.
+This was created in an A4 format and sent to the client.

-Of course, each one is personally crafted to a new client proposal and this one was based on a website design project for a charity.
+Of course, each one is personally crafted to a new client proposal and this one below is an example based on a website design project for a charity but I’ve used Apple Inc. as a demonstration client in this example.

 1. Introductory letter